toracle/lamb/README.rst

 But currently AWS Lambda has a poor UI.
 Developer should write a function, ZIP codes, upload via API, wire the function with API Gateway endpoint.
 If you need several functions, it's hard to maintain it by hand.

-Here PyAWS-Lambda comes in.
+Here Lamb comes in.
 Our purpose is automate the process.
 Finally, if a developer wants to build a web service, write a set of functions in a shape of micro web framework, just like flask, and simple deploy it with one command line execution.

 There is already an evolving framework, Serverless (formerly JAWS), but it supports only Javascript for now and uses CloudFormation which is heavy to understand.
-PyAWS-Lambda aims a lightweight script-like and python friendly tool.
+Lamb aims a lightweight script-like and python friendly tool.

 Take a look